wp-plugins/easy-bootstrap-shortcodes/README.txt

 Want to implement responsive tabs to your pages, check this [Easy Responsive Tabs](http://wordpress.org/plugins/easy-responsive-tabs/)

-= You can use bootstrap styles in your themes without bootstrap based themes using Bootstrap Shortcodes =
+= Just by one setting, you can use bootstrap styles in your themes, which are not bootstrap based themes using Bootstrap Shortcodes =

 = Features: =